MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 ```
 ### 8) Of the flights that departed late, what percentage were mostly attributed to late aircraft delays and carrier delays for morning and afternoon departures?
 ![Figure8](https://github.com/user-attachments/assets/c46c364e-e4b5-49f8-a643-3b8a79a2f65c)
-- **Methodology:** Calling back the same subquery, COUNT rows where either carrier_delay or late_ac_arrival_delay are greater and divide by total delayed flights and use TO_CHAR TO conver to percentage to achieve actionable insights on controllable delays
+- **Methodology:** Calling back the same subquery, COUNT rows where either `carrier_delay` or `late_ac_arrival_delay` are greater and divide by total delayed flights and use TO_CHAR TO convert to percentage to achieve actionable insights on controllable delays
 - **Insights Gained:** Digging deeper into percentages of controllable departure metrics, AA struggles most with carrier delays in the mornings and late aircraft arrivals in the afternoon.
-These numbers insiuate that early carrier delays play a part in creating late afternoon arrivals as the plane attempts to continues its routes through the day.
+These numbers insiuate that early carrier delays play a part in creating late afternoon arrivals as the plane attempts to continues its route through the day.
 ```
 SELECT time_of_day,
 	COUNT(*) FILTER(WHERE departure_delay > 0) AS count_delayed_departures,